amitbiderman/screenshot_project/README.md

 ## Usage
 Since the purpose of the program is to go to a URL and take a screenshot, a URL is needed to be specified.

+* You can either:

+## Use docker run command

-* You can either run the docker run command and specify volumes, image and URL at the end
+run the docker run command and specify volumes, image and URL at the end

 If pulled image from DockerHub:
   ```sh